 - How many concurrent visitors do you need to cater for?
 Again, this will determine how much processing power you need.

-What Are The Key Differences Between WordPress Hosting Plans?
+What Are The Key Differences Between the WordPress Hosting Plans?

-- Diskspace: If you are starting a new blog or planning to run a simple WordPress powered site this is unlikely to be a major factor.
-You'll only really need to think about this if you are running a very large WordPress site, uploading lots of media files or running a WordPress app that stores more and more data over time.
+- Diskspace: If you are starting a new blog or planning to run a simple website this is unlikely to be a major factor.
+You'll only really need to think about this if you are running a very large site, uploading lots of media files, or running an app that stores more and more data over time.

-We've taken all these factors into consideration in making our recommendations, as well as a great deal of experience with all the best WordPress web hosting companies so we also have a good sense of the more qualitative factors such as customer support.
+We've taken all these factors into consideration in making our recommendations, as well as a great deal of experience with all the top WordPress hosting companies so we also have a good sense of the more qualitative factors such as customer support.

 Free WordPress Hosting